 - Give yourself some grace.
 This is just a season no matter how crazy it might seem.
 If your kid is anything like mine, the second she gets a routine it changes.
 You're doing your best right now and everyday.
 You've got this!

-How can mums who work at home keep their productivity levels up and stay focused?
+How can mums or dads who work at home keep their productivity levels up and stay focused?

 EW: The biggest thing that keeps my productivity up and my focus sharp is the ability to see my day and week at a glance.
 I personally use Trello For Business to manage my to-dos and big picture strategies for my business.
 I love its drag and drop features since there's hardly a day where I'm able to check EVERYTHING off my list.

 One of the reasons mums work at home is to cut down on child care costs.
-What are some ways mums can still get work done while still watching the kids?
+What are some ways parents can still get work done while still watching the kids?

 As a work at home mum yourself, what have you found to be the biggest pros and cons?

-EW: Working at home as a mama definitely has its ups and downs.
+EW: Being a work at home mum definitely has its ups and downs.
 My job gives me the freedom to take time to truly enjoy special moments with my daughter.
 Like when she wakes up grinning and chatty or when it's nice outside and we hang out on the deck.
-I can (most of the time) pause my day and enjoy those bursts or carry my laptop outside and multitask.
+I can (most of the time) pause my day and enjoy those bursts or carry my laptop outside and multi-task.
 Of course this life comes with some difficulties as well.
 There are countless compromises on what can get done both in my business at at home.
-I have to decide everyday what's going to get my attention versus what can't.
+I have to decide everyday what's going to get my attention versus what's not.

 We hope this interview has helped you think more about the advantages and costs to working from home with your baby.
 Final word of advice, be gentle on yourself, this life stage is precious and slowing down to enjoy it is a choice you won't regret.